Nothing-avil/YT_TrendingVideos_Analysis_Using_R/Analysis/Country's-analysis-scripts/readme.txt

 # NOTE

-country-analysis-scripts.ipynb is  a structural snitppet used for every country to extract same information so we can relate it ... yt -analysis.ipynb is a notebook speciall focused on complete analysis on Veitnam ....
+country-analysis-scripts.ipynb is  a combined courty analysis on single script. yt -analysis.ipynb is a notebook speciall focused on complete analysis on Veitnam .